 Is Your Attic a Faraday Cage?
 Mine’s Not…

-My article on attic antennas, WSPR and the Faraday Cage in the February issue of The Spectrum Monitor is now available here:
+My article on attic antennas, WSPR and the Faraday Cage in the February issue of The Spectrum Monitor is now available below.
+Download it directly from this link.

 And who taught him about the wireless?
 And who actually first organized amateur radio operators in the United States?
 You won’t hear about this in QST.
 Listen to the Lost Tribe, the Pied Piper and the Executive feature on the ICQ Podcast.
-See my article from the October issue of The Spectrum Monitor which is available here:
+See my article from the October issue of The Spectrum Monitor which is available below.
+You can download the article in PDF here.